Dynamically Weighted Federated k-Means

 This proposed method introduces dynamic weighting of the model updates from each participating client, allowing the algorithm to give more importance to certain updates and less importance to others, to account for heterogeneity when forming clusters.
-The dynamic nature of the weighting allows this importance to vary for each cluster and client per federated learning round, making it a more powerful technique than \texttt{Equally Weighted Federated k-means (EWF k-means)}, which uses constant weights over all rounds.
+The dynamic nature of the weighting allows this importance to vary for each cluster and client per federated learning round, making it a more powerful technique than using constant weights over all rounds, which we name \texttt{Equally Weighted Federated k-means (EWF k-means)}.

 To evaluate the effectiveness of \texttt{DWF k-means}, we conduct a set of experiments and compare its performance to existing benchmark approaches.
 We also provide theoretical results comparing classical k-means with \texttt{DWF k-means}.
 In particular, we show how \texttt{DWF k-means} generalises (distributed) classical k-means and how the weights follow naturally from this generalisation.
-The main contributions can be summarized as follows: \begin{itemize} \item Development of a novel federated clustering method, \texttt{DWF k-means}, to better address heterogeneity challenges. \item Evaluation of the proposed approach through a series of experiments, demonstrating its performance. \item Theoretical comparison of \texttt{DWF k-means} to classical k-means. \end{itemize}
+We further discuss and address the problem of handling empty clusters and provide an example where this makes a difference.